dsu-arl/event-gca-ctf-dojo/reverse-engineering/string-analysis/DESCRIPTION.md

 The "|" character is called the pipe character, and discussion about piping commands is outside the scope of this challenge.
 Search "piping commands linux" to learn more.

 ## Challenge Steps
-Locate the unusual string within the challenge binary.
-It will be human readable, but it will also contain special characters to make it stand out a bit more.
+Locate the unusual string within the challenge binary `locateTheString`.
+The string will be human readable, but it will also contain special characters to make it stand out a bit more.
+If using the GUI Desktop Workspace option, you will need to navigate to the "challenge" folder with the command: `cd /challenge`

-1. Run "strings" against the challenge binary.
+1. Run `strings` against the challenge binary.
 2. Examine the output and locate the challenge string.
 3. Run verify and when prompted enter the challenge string.